khoj-ai/khoj/docs/setup.md

 khoj
 ```

-Navigate to http://localhost:42110 to open Khoj in your browser.
+Khoj should now be running at http://localhost:42110.
+You can see the web UI in your browser.

 Note: To start Khoj automatically in the background use [Task scheduler](https://www.windowscentral.com/how-create-automated-task-using-task-scheduler-windows-10) on Windows or [Cron](https://en.wikipedia.org/wiki/Cron) on Mac, Linux (e.g with `@reboot khoj`)